ghayurcodes/Legal_Doc_Verifier/PROJECT_REPORT.md

 **Q: What would you improve with more time?**
 A: (1) Train on larger signature datasets, (2) Use a ViT (Vision Transformer) instead of VGG16, (3) Try larger RoBERTa-large instead of roberta-base, (4) Collect domain-specific legal document text data instead of political statements.

+**Q: What about skilled forgeries — if a forger copies a signature well, won't it score high and fool the system?**
+A: This is a real and well-known challenge in the field.
+A forger copies what they *see* — the overall shape.
+But the Siamese CNN compares 128-dimensional embedding vectors that encode micro-level stroke patterns invisible to the human eye: stroke curvature at the pixel level, pen pressure distribution, how strokes begin and end, relative proportions between letters.
+A forger produces different micro-patterns even when the overall shape looks the same.
+The CEDAR dataset specifically uses *skilled* forgeries — forgers who practiced before the final attempt.
+The model achieves 80.21% accuracy on those skilled forgeries.
+The remaining ~20% that fool the system is why this is a screening tool, not a final verdict — a human forensic document examiner investigates further.

+**Q: How does the Grad-CAM heatmap work?**
+A: Grad-CAM (Gradient-weighted Class Activation Mapping) runs a backward pass through the network.
+It asks: *which spatial regions of the image caused the strongest gradient signal in the last convolutional layer?* Those regions are highlighted in red.
+It blends the heatmap (40%) with the original image (60%) so you can see exactly which pen strokes the model focused on.
+Sometimes the heatmap looks flat — this happens because Siamese networks compute similarity, not classification, so backpropagating through the embedding norm is an approximation.

 **Q: Why does the text model sometimes mark fraudulent contracts as TRUTHFUL?**
 A: The text model was trained on the LIAR dataset — short political statements from PolitiFact.
 It learned deception patterns in political language.
 Legal/financial contract fraud uses formal professional language ("internationally certified", "guaranteed returns") which the model associates with truthful formal speech.
 This is a dataset domain mismatch, not a model architecture failure.
 A domain-specific legal fraud dataset would solve this.